Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Passives must be carefully costed to ensure they do not generate infinite value.
 You must determine their ongoing dynamic runtime upkeep CP cost by calculating the Expected Value.
 The Upkeep formula dictates that the Value per Trigger is multiplied by the estimated Triggers per Round, and that product is then multiplied by a Reliability Discount.

 First, identify the Value per Trigger using the established Market Rate Baseline.

 Second, identify the strict objective categorizations based on the precise mechanical triggers, eliminating any reliance on a designer's subjective estimation of trigger frequency.

 Third, apply a strict mechanical multiplier based on the objective trigger condition.
 If the trigger is a guaranteed game phase (e.g., Start of Round), the multiplier remains 1.0.
 If it triggers upon standard card deployment, the multiplier is 0.8.
 If it relies on specific keyword interactions, the multiplier is 0.6.
 If it strictly requires an opponent's action to trigger, the multiplier is 0.4.
-Furthermore, the guidelines establish strict upkeep ceilings for core faction mechanics; utility passives must be costed sustainably, typically capturing no more than 10% to 15% of the universal salary, ensuring they support rather than suffocate the primary action economy.
+Furthermore, the guidelines establish strict upkeep ceilings for core faction mechanics; utility passives must be costed sustainably, typically capturing no more than 10% to 15% of the universal base salary, ensuring they support rather than suffocate the primary action economy.

 ## Section 5: The Component Database